German Dual Citizenship for Americans: Law Changes, Tax Rules, and How to Apply

 Future Retirees

-German dual citizenship ensures access to Germany’s healthcare system and social benefits while maintaining US Social Security eligibility and retirement account access.
+German dual citizenship ensures access to Germany’s healthcare system and social benefits while maintaining U.S. Social Security eligibility and access to retirement accounts.

 Managing German benefits and US taxes?
 Read our guide on how to report German social security on US tax returns to handle both systems correctly.